 Linked attachments also means improved mailbox management.
 All too often, people use their email as a file storage system, and documents take up a lot of capacity, even when they’re not moving.
 There are many solutions capable of interfacing with BlueMind and help you manage documents – e.g. Jalios and GoFast.

 BlueMind also lets you connect to a Nextcloud external document storage system (drive).
 You can use a Nextcloud personal space to manage the files you send through your BlueMind mail and therefore enjoy the advantages of this storage system: folder structure, moving or deleting files, security, syncing with other Nextcloud applications, etc.

 One final word

 Linked attachments is available from BlueMind 3.5 but isn’t installed by default.
 It has to be installed by your administrator.
-You can find out all about this feature here.
+You can find out all about this feature here (switch language to english).
 Linked attachments work both from BlueMind webmail and in Thunderbird, but please note that this is a BlueMind feature, which means that it can only work through the BlueMind Outlook connector and will not be available through MAPI-based Outlook.